UPPMAX/LLM-workshop/docs/day1/public_llms.md

     - To understand the different categories that LLM comes in
     - To know which matrices to look at for your particular usecase

+    ???- question "Quiz yourself!"

+        ???- note inline end "Answer key"

+            1:A, 2:B, 3:C

+        1. What distinguishes "Publicly Available" models from "Closed Source" models in the document?
+        A. Publicly available means model checkpoints can be publicly accessible (terms can still apply).
+Closed source means the opposite.
+        B. Publicly available models always permit commercial use without restrictions.
+        C. Publicly available models are only accessible via an API.
+        D. Publicly available models are always smaller and less capable than closed-source models.

+        2. Where to begin your search for publicly available models
+        A. Academic papers and technical reports
+        B. Model hub & model cards on Hugging Face
+        C. Official vendor pages and API docs (e.g., OpenAI, Meta, Google)
+        D. Community leaderboards, GitHub repos, and discussion forums

+        3. Which category from the table typically allows redistribution of weights and derivatives?
+        A. Open Source (OSI‑compatible)
+        B. Open Weights (restricted / gated)
+        C. Adapter‑only / Delta releases
+        D. Proprietary API‑only

 ## The DeepSeek Moment 🚀

 ![Open AI vs Deepseek meme](./figures/openai_vs_deepseek.png){align=right width="250" }